Monday 21st September 2020

 Loading our luggage into his little Fiat 500 rental, we drove back to Gavrio, where he dropped me off at the port and headed to return the car.

 Windy, but not Wavy

 The journey back to the mainland takes a couple of hours.
-After the obligatory beer (yes I know, it was morning, but it’s a tradition!)
+After the obligatory beer (yes, I know, it was morning, but it’s a tradition!)
 I bought some of my favourite Greek snacks to keep me going:

 We decided to eat something in Rafina rather than being left with whatever food was available at Athens airport.
-Unfortunately, the few tavernas that line the route to the ferry port were obviously desperate for what little passing trade was available this year: they were quite pushy in trying to get us to eat in their restaurant, something I find very off-putting.
+Unfortunately, the few tavernas that line the route to the ferry port were obviously desperate for what little passing trade was available this year: they were pretty pushy in trying to get us to eat in their restaurant, something I find very off-putting.

 Ultimately, we relented and sat down at a random place to eat.
 I wasn’t overly hungry anyway (maybe due to eating chocolate on the ferry…), so I just had some chips and tzatziki.
 Ed had some spaghetti, which he said was fine.

 We looked into getting a local bus back to Athens airport, but the timings didn’t align well.
 We could take the 13:00 bus and arrive early or wait for the next one at 14:40, which we felt was cutting it a bit fine for our 16:45 flight.
 Ultimately, we went to a nearby café/bar, ordered a drink and asked the staff if they could arrange a taxi to take us to the airport.